louiz/biboumi/INSTALL.rst

 - A C++14 compiler (clang >= 3.4 or gcc >= 4.9 for example)
 - CMake
-- ronn (optional) to build the man page
+- pandoc (optional) to build the man page

 Libraries:
 ~~~~~~~~~~